Moonshooters/slate/source/index.html.md

 To get an API key, first [register for a free Toofr account](https://www.toofr.com/registration).
 Check your email for a confirmation message, click through the link, and log in.
 Your API key is available on your [Account page](https://www.toofr.com/account).

 If you run out of credits, you'll need to sign up for a [monthly plan](https://www.toofr.com/pricing) to get more.
-Currenty they start at just $19/mo.
+Currently they start at just $19/mo.

 Your API key is a long alphanumeric string that looks similar to this: